dcoles/ivle/doc/man/roles.rst

 The role of "student" is offering-specific.
 Any user enrolled in an offering is a "student" in that offering.

-In addition to ordinary users, students have the ability to:
+In addition to the abilities of ordinary users, students have the ability to:

 * View the "subject page" for the offering,
 * View any worksheet in the offering, and its exercises,